opengovfoundation/free-law-founders-site/about/index.md

 * After each meeting, but prior to the next meeting, the Clerk’s Office synthesizes this information into a Journal of Proceedings that is approximately 2,000-3,000 pages.
 * The Journal of Proceedings is then used as the raw material for the codification process.

---City Clerk Susana Mendoza
+--*City Clerk Susana Mendoza*

 #### Boston, Massachussetts: Navigating the Data

 With so much open data being released often there is a question of what it means.
 For example, with permitting or health code violations how do we know what the letter of the law really is?
 How can we comply with something that is buried somewhere in a maze of government websites?
 A part of the picture is missing and that's where the legislation and other municipal code can help clear up the "what" and to answer questions on the "why".

---Curt Savoie, Principal Data Scientist, Department of Innovation & Technology
+--*Curt Savoie, Principal Data Scientist, Department of Innovation & Technology*

 #### New York City: Finding and Submitting Legislative Information